aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/unionrange/_index.md

 ```

 Gets the index of the first column of the range.

+**Remarks**

 Only effects when it only contains one range.

 **Returns:**
 int